 Vale S.A.
-(Brazil, 2019) Incident(s) Resulting in Negative Human Rights Impacts
+(Brazil, 2019)

 Change Objective: Vale should commission an external technical review into the causes of the collapse; strengthen its management of its tailings storage facilities using best available technology; adopt a policy of designing tailings facility based upon safety first and cost second; ensure remedial programmes are in place and improve the technical knowledge of its board with reporting lines are in place to ensure potential concerns are addressed appropriately.